 Targeted consultation: Probe on unpaid work in the airline sector

-This consultation runs from August 18, 2025, to October 17, 2025.
-Only organizations invited by Employment and Social Development Canada (ESDC) can participate.
+This consultation ran from August 18, 2025, to October 17, 2025.
+Only organizations invited by Employment and Social Development Canada (ESDC) could participate.

 The Government of Canada launched a probe on allegations regarding unpaid work and unfair work conditions in the airline sector.
 Feedback received on discussion guide questions and during virtual roundtables will be analyzed and help determine appropriate action.

-Until October 17, 2025, the Government of Canada is engaging with targeted stakeholders in the airline sector, including:
+The Government of Canada engaged with targeted stakeholders in the airline sector, including:

 - unions that have negotiated collective agreements covering flight attendants